-The draft K-6 curriculum is founded on 4 key themes that span all grades: literacy, numeracy, citizenship and practical skills.
+The new K to 6 curriculum is founded on 4 key themes that span all grades: literacy, numeracy, citizenship and practical skills.

 It will equip students with foundational reading, writing, and math skills, while introducing substantive studies on Albertan, Canadian, and world history.

 There is an increased focus on the development of work ethic, civic participation and citizenship, financial literacy, digital training, public speaking, critical thinking, and respect for different views.

 Students will have the essential knowledge, civic virtues and outcomes to succeed in school and throughout life.

 Accepting feedback on updated draft subjects until Feb.
 2023

 Survey and virtual engagements complete

 Resources (updated April 2022)

 Practical skills (updated April 2022)